SaolGhra/SaolGhra/readme.md

 ---

+## 📚 What I'm Learning

+- **Rust**
+  I'm currently learning Rust and exploring its ecosystem.
+Rust is known for its memory safety, fearless concurrency, and zero-cost abstractions.
+It's a solid choice for systems programming, and it can run fast without sacrificing safety.
+I think picking up Rust is a great way to get more comfortable with lower-level programming, and it's also seeing a lot of adoption in backend, DevOps, and even web assembly projects.
+Plus, it has a really friendly and helpful community.

+---

 ## 🛠️ Beyond the Code

 I'm pretty into homelab and server tinkering, always experimenting, optimizing, and automating things at home.
+I also like to hit the gym regularly.

 ---